 Speaking for the Great Lakes Shipping Community

 Ending the dredging crisis is GLMTF’s top priority.
-Decades of inadequate funding for dredging have left the Great Lakes Navigation System clogged with more than 18 million cubic yards of sediment, this despite the fact the Federal government taxes cargo to pay for dredging.
-GLMTF’s goal is requiring the Harbor Maintenance Trust Fund spend what it takes in each year for dredging on dredging rather than amass a surplus that is used to mask the size of the Federal deficit.
+Decades of inadequate funding for dredging have left the Great Lakes Navigation System clogged with more than 17 million cubic yards of sediment, this despite the fact the Federal government taxes cargo to pay for dredging.
+Relief is in sight.
+The Water Resources Reform and Development Act of 2014 requires the Federal government to annually increase funding for dredging, but Congress must appropriate the funds each year.

 GLMTF’s other goals include construction of a second Poe-sized lock at Sault Ste.
-Marie, Michigan; adequate icebreaking resources; protecting the Jones Act and other U.S. maritime cabotage laws; maximizing the Lakes overseas trade via the St. Lawrence Seaway; and opposing exports and/or increased diversions of Great Lakes water.
+Marie, Michigan; adequate icebreaking resources including another "heavy" icebreaker; protecting the Jones Act and other U.S. maritime cabotage laws; maximizing the Lakes overseas trade via the St. Lawrence Seaway; and opposing exports and/or increased diversions of Great Lakes water.